 - Used as a filler or to modify the consistency in oil paints.

-- It is used in imaging of the GI tract during barium meal.
+- It is used in imaging the GI tract during barium meals.

 - Used to diagnose certain disorders of the intestines, stomach, or esophagus.